button-inc/climatetrax-frontend/README.md

 > **\*\*\***I want**\*\*\*** the i18n locale configuration “en-US” to display the following translations: t(”hi”)= “Hello USA” , t(”msg”)= “Important message for all to see”
 > **\*\*\*\***so that**\*\*\*\*** the translations can be DRY and contextually accurate when required

+**Some test urls **

+- /
+- /en
+- /en-CA
+- /en-GB
+- /en-US
+- /fr
+- /fr-CA

+# NextAuth.js

+Authentication and authorization functionality is realized using NextAuth.js, an open source community project.
+See [NextAuth.js repo](https://github.com/nextauthjs/next-auth) to learn more.

+Within ClimateTrax, the next-auth functionality lies within folder `app\api\[...nextauth]\route.ts` and is managed within `middleware.ts` and `middlewares\withAuthorization.ts`

 # Running App Locally

 ## run dev server

-1. Install dependencies (from the folder relative to the package.json file):
+1. Install all dependencies for a project (run command from the folder relative to the package.json file):

 ```
 pnpm install